-High school is different than college.
-Way different.
+High school is different than college… way different.
 There's no reason you should be blindsided by the change.
-The goal of the first year seminar course is to help guide you through your transition.
-Throughout the semester of this entertaining and mind-blowing course you will become familiar with not only your surroundings, but will have the tools you need to succeed in college.
+First Year Seminar is a two-credit course taught by College Success Specialists, and it can help guide you through your transition.
+This entertaining and mind-blowing course will help you become familiar with your surroundings and develop skills you need in order to succeed in college.

 College isn't just about going to class, and this class isn't just about college.